The process of conveying combustible dusts requires caution and expertise from start to finish.

 Generally, food powders are St0, and metal powder are ST1 or St2

-Note: SC Vacuum Systems generally have filter receiver volume of less than 8 Cuft.
+Note: SC Vacuum Systems generally have filter receiver volumes of less than 8 Cuft.
 Hence, they can be excluded from the requirement of explosion protection as per NFPA 652 and other industry-specific combustible dust standards.

 Of the many benefits when dealing directly with Pneu-Con is our systems predominantly employ vacuum conveying with low risk.
 The applied vacuum will result in reduced oxygen content and hence less likely to initiate an explosion.
 At Pneu-Con, we have spent over four decades aggregating a vast amount of dry bulk material knowledge and pneumatic conveying system engineering expertise.